NYPL/mln-item-poster/README.md

 ## Deploy

 Update event.json by running the above kinesify-data.js script for either item or bib.

+Make sure you have the correct config/[bib|item]-[environment].env files.
+See config/deploy.example.env for an example.

 Then run: